huijeong-yeon/huijeong-yeon/README.md

 ## 🎓 Education

 - **Seoul National University**
-  - BA in Sociology & Agricultural and Resource Economics (2016)
+  - B.A. in Sociology & Agricultural and Resource Economics
-  - MPA in Public Administration (2020)
+  - M.P.A. in Public Administration
-  Academic background in social systems, policy, and human behavior.
-  Now applying this foundation toward technology and mental health innovation.
+  Focused on public policy, behavioral systems, and regulatory institutions

 ---

-## 📘 Completed Learning
+## 📘 Technical Learning

-- **Data Science Professional Certificate** – HarvardX
+- **HarvardX – Data Science Professional Certificate**
-  Completed full 9-course program on statistics, R programming, machine learning, and data wrangling
+  9-course program in statistics, R programming, machine learning, and data visualization
   *(Instructor: Prof. Rafael Irizarry)*

-- **Statistics and R** – HarvardX (PH525.1x)
+- **Statistics and R (PH525.1x)** – HarvardX
-  Built a foundation in descriptive statistics, probability, and simulation using R
+  Foundation in simulation, probability, and statistical inference with R

-  *(Instructor: Prof. Rafael Irizarry)*
+📁 All coursework and project code available on this GitHub

 ---

 📫 Contact: byngohj@gmail.com